Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 It can have either an icon or an image on the left hand side of the text.

 If you provide an icon, it wil be colored and resized to 20px x 20px.
-If you provide an image, it will be ronded and resized to 20px x 20px.
+If you provide an image, it will be rounded and resized to 20px x 20px.
 If you provide both, only icon will be taken in account.

-You can specify icon or image via the `icon` or `image` associated values ofthe variant.
+You can specify icon or image via the `icon` or `image` associated values of the variant.

-⚠️ The dismissal of the chip is not iplemented in this library, it is up to you to dismiss the chip when clicked (see #action below)
+⚠️ The dismissal of the chip is not implemented in this library, it is up to you to dismiss the chip when clicked (see #action below)

 ```swift
 import Vitamin